 Failure to file a brief or memorandum of law or statement of facts within the times specified in this rule will constitute waiver of the right to file such papers, except upon a showing of excusable neglect.
 A motion for summary judgment unaccompanied by a required brief or memorandum of law and statement of facts may, in the discretion of the court, be summarily denied.
-A response unaccompanied by a required brief or memorandum of law and statement of facts may, in the discretion of the court, be disregarded, and the pending motion may be considered and decided as an uncontested motion.
+A response unaccompanied by a required brief or memorandum of law and statement of facts may, in the discretion of law and statement of facts may, in the discretion of law and statement of facts may, in the discretion of the court, be disregarded, and the pending motion may be considered and decided as an uncontested motion.
 If a party opposing a motion for summary judgment fails to file a response within the time required by this rule, the motion may be considered and decided as an uncontested motion.